jacksonc4/CS308/README.md

 ---
 >  **Note:** An odd number of AWS instances is recommended for this setup to maintain a quorum number of nodes.

-1. Create your nodes on AWS and distribute them among the different Availability Zones evenly (i.e. node1 in US-east-1a, node2 in US-east-1b, node3 in US-east-1c).
-We use nine nodes in our testing.

-2. In your AWS EC2 console, set the name one instance in each Availability Zone to 'Master' to differentiate between the permission levels we will set later.

-3. Under the 'Security Groups' tab, create the following new rules:
+1. Under the 'Security Groups' tab, create the following new rules:

   1. **General** which has the following ports opened:
     * TCP port 22 for SSH